Fractional Chern insulator states in an isolated flat band of zero Chern number: Background energy subtraction in the spectral flow

 \section{Background energy subtraction in the spectral flow}

-In spectral flow plots presented in the main text, at every phase twist angle $\theta$, we have subtracted a background energy for the energy spectrum.
-This background energy depends on $\theta$, and is determined by calculating the mean value of the diagonal terms of the Hamiltonian at each $\theta$.
+In spectral flow plots presented in the main text, at every phase twist angle $\theta$, we have subtracted a background energy, which depends on $\theta$, for the energy spectrum.
+Initially, the background energy is estimated by computing the mean value of the diagonal elements of the Hamiltonian for each $\theta$, a method employed in the spectral flow plots presented in \ref{APP_Competition}.
+However, it is more convenient to estimate the background energy directly by averaging the energies of the three degenerate ground states; this approach is utilized in the spectral flow plots in the main text and \ref{App_Supporting}.
 The anisotropy of the model results in a considerable change in the background energy with $\theta$.
-A comparison of the spectral flow with and without background energy subtraction is shown in Fig. \ref{Fig_back}.
+A comparison of the spectral flow without and with background energy (estimated using both methods) subtraction is shown in Fig. \ref{Fig_back}.
 The background energy subtraction does not affect the spectral gap as a function of $\theta$, but rather allows a better visualization of this dependence.